provable-things/truffle-starter/README.md

 ```
-  Contract: Diesel Price Tests
+  Contract: ETH Price Tests
     ✓ Should get contract instantiation for listening to events
     ✓ Should have logged a new Provable query
-    ✓ Callback should have logged a new diesel price (4676ms)
+    ✓ Callback should have logged a new ETH price (4676ms)
-    ✓ Should set diesel price correctly in contract
+    ✓ Should set ETH price correctly in contract
     ✓ Should revert on second query attempt due to lack of funds (120ms)

   5 passing (6s)
 ```